ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 ### First day
 - Send your github username to Laura so that you can get access to our git organisation
   - You will need to configure/add 2-factor authentication to your Github account.
-Information about how to do this can be found here: https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/configuring-two-factor-authentication
+Information about how to do this can be [found here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/configuring-two-factor-authentication)
 - Set up your computer.
 Do ask any of the wrangler team if you encounter any issues.
 - Set up your favourite web browser.
 It will make more sense later, but the usual "go-to" for the wranglers is Google Chrome, as some of the tasks that you’re going to do require some plug-ins.
 - *For Mac Users:* Look at the “Managed Software Centre” app thoroughly.
 Install every app you think you will need, asking for help when necessary.